Anti-Bias Education: Resources to Combat Islamophobia

 Related Resource: If you are teaching about Iran, we also recommend The Music of Strangers: Yo-Yo Ma and the Silkroad Ensemble.

 Resisterhood profiles six diverse Americans who are all civically engaged in different, inspiring ways.
 One of the subjects is a first-time political candidates: Muslim-American Mimi Hassanein, a first-generation immigrant from Egypt.
-Her story speaks broadly to the immigrant experience in the USA and also what it’s like to be Muslim in contemporary America.
+Her story sheds light on what it’s like to be Muslim in contemporary America and also speaks broadly to immigrant experiences in the USA.

 Lesson Grades: 10, 11, 12, College, Adult Learning